MicrosoftDocs/memdocs/memdocs/intune/includes/framework-deployment-methodology.md

 Before deploying the framework, Microsoft recommends using a ring methodology for testing validation.
 Defining deployment rings is generally a one-time event (or at least infrequent).
 However, IT should revisit these groups to ensure that the sequencing is still correct.

-Microsoft recommends the following deployment ring approach for the APP data protection framework:
+Microsoft recommends the following deployment ring approach for the framework:

 | Deployment ring  | Tenant  | Assessment teams  | Output  | Timeline  |
 |--------------------|------------------------|-------------------------------------------------------------------|----------------------------------------------------------|----------------------------------------|